yegor256/blog/_posts/2016/jun/2016-06-21-how-to-hire-programmer.md

 a very good explanation for why your project failed&mdash;because your friend let you down with a bad recommendation.
 Win-win.

-{% quote Hire only locals &mdash; they are much easier to manage and punish. %}
+{% quote Hire only locals&mdash;they are much easier to manage and punish. %}

 **Hire Only Locals**.
 Don't even think about a remote programmer&mdash;remote projects always fail.